spinegar/sugarcrm7-api-wrapper-class/README.md

 1.About
 -------
-- PHP wrapper class for interacting with a SugarCRM 7 REST API
+- PHP library interacting with a SugarCRM 7 REST API
 - Designed to work with SugarCRM 7 and the v10 REST API

 2. Installation via Composer